redhat-appstudio/infra-deployments/README.md

 - You must have `kubectl` pointing to an existing OpenShift cluster, that you wish to deploy to.

 Steps:
-1) Run `hack/bootstrap-cluster.sh` which will bootstrap Argo CD and setup the Argo CD `Application` CRs for each component.
+1) Run `hack/bootstrap-cluster.sh` which will bootstrap Argo CD (using OpenShift GitOps) and setup the Argo CD `Application` CRs for each component.
 2) Retrieve the Argo CD Web UI URL using `kubectl get routes`.
-2) Retrieve the `admin` password using `oc get secret argocd-initial-admin-secret -n cluster-argocd -o jsonpath='{.data.password}' | base64 -d`.
-Username is `admin`
+3) Log-in to the Web UI using your OpenShift credentials (using 'Login with OpenShift' button).
 3) View the Argo CD UI to see the status of deployments.

 ## FAQ